yaninavoda/Validation-Binding/README.md

    - should not be equal to Name but should start with the Name of the product V V 4. **Type**: enum with values: *Toy, Technique, Clothes, Transport* - make this field displayed with a SelectList on Views for editing and creation to make impossible entering wrong value.

-After clicking on Save button:
- - if there are no validation errors - the product should be saved and displayed in view (details) mode
- - othervise validation errors should be displayed on the same page
+v After clicking on Save button: v - if there are no validation errors - the product should be saved and displayed in view (details) mode v - othervise validation errors should be displayed on the same page

  ### Binding:
  1. Add an ability to edit all prices at once for products of chosen category: